 - 1. Full-time denotes 15 credit hours for undergraduate students. - 2.
 Full-time denotes 12 credit hours for graduate students. - 3.
 Tuition was reported at a per credit hour rate, and was calculated per the above definitions. - 4.
 Washburn University charges several different online tuition rates based on program, level, and residency status.
-The percredit-hour rate for undergraduate online courses for AY 2016 was \$335.
+The percredit-hour rate for undergraduate online courses for AY 2017 was \$352. - 5.
+Washburn University does not charge required fees for the Summer semester.